How much does it cost to build an app?

 I also can’t believe how cheap it is.
 There’s an angel on the left shoulder suggesting, this is a sign; just buy it already.

 The angel on the right is forecasting remorse when I finally realize the construction quality is poor; go with the other house with little less square footage and a little more integrity.

 This sentiment very much exists for building an app.
 The good news is that people are starting to talk about it more.

 The mantra “move fast and break things” dominated this industry for a while.
 It implied worrying less about the quality of construction or the process to refine and test your business idea and instead focusing on getting to market as quickly as possible.
 That idea works for some.
-But even Facebook, who first coined this mantra, has shifted away from it (Mashable).
+But even Meta, who first coined this mantra, shifted away from it years ago (Mashable).